cucumber/common/html-formatter/README.md

 [Gherkin-Lint results](../../gherkin-lint/README.md) or any other information that can be embedded in the [Cucumber Event Protocol](../event-protocol/README.md).

-It is a standalone executable that reads events from `STDIN` or a socket and writes output (HTML) to `STDOUT`, a specified directory or directly to a browser (when run in server-mode).
+It is a standalone executable that reads events from `STDIN` or a TCP socket and writes output (HTML) to `STDOUT`, a specified directory or directly to a browser (when run in server-mode).